How to Build an App Like GoFundMe: Crowdfunding Platform Architecture

 The organizer needs to see total raised, the full donor list with contact information (email, first name, last name, donation amount, date), and transaction export to CSV for their own records.

 Withdrawal requests are the most sensitive part of the product.
 Organizers initiate a bank transfer via ACH.
 They connect their bank account using Stripe's bank account verification (micro-deposits or instant verification via Plaid).
-Stripe Connect then routes the transfer.
-Withdrawal minimums, processing times, and fee structures need to be clearly communicated.
+Stripe Connect routes the transfer.

 Campaign analytics should show where donations are coming from: traffic sources (direct link, Facebook, Twitter, email), conversion rate (visitors who donated versus total visitors), and donation timeline (cumulative raised over time).
-These numbers help organizers understand which sharing channels are working.
+These numbers help organizers understand which sharing channels are working and when to post updates for maximum impact.

 Card fraud: stolen cards used to make donations, then refunded via chargebacks after the funds are withdrawn.
 Stripe Radar handles this layer automatically.
 Enable Stripe Radar rules and review the fraud score on every transaction over $500.